Month by Month

 December

-Cool and popular
+Cool and dry, Christmas rush

-Ancient Sites Exploration
+Ancient Sites and Pyramids

 Nile Cruises